New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Revision: Drastically Altered

-Notes: Original text PC editions are very scarce.
+Notes: Original text PC editions are harder to find.

 The Hardy Boys break up a counterfeiting ring centered at an old mill on the outskirts of Bayport.